Monarchy of Canada: Federal and provincial aspects

 The governor general is appointed by the monarch on the advice of his federal prime minister and the lieutenant governors are appointed by the governor general on the advice of the federal prime minister.
-The commissioners of Canada's territories are appointed by the federal Governor-in-Council, at the recommendation of the minister of Indian affairs and northern development; but, as the territories are not sovereign entities, the commissioners are not personal representatives of the sovereign.
+The commissioners of Canada's territories are appointed by the federal governor-in-council, at the recommendation of the minister of Crown–Indigenous relations, but, as the territories are not sovereign entities, the commissioners are not personal representatives of the sovereign.
 The Advisory Committee on Vice-Regal Appointments, which may seek input from the relevant premier and provincial or territorial community, proposes candidates for appointment as governor general, lieutenant governor, and commissioner.